- 21 Chapter Posts

 Jess's early years were spent playing and learning about life on a working ranch, which he loved.
 His strong-willed mother was a major influence during his childhood.
 Like his brother, Chance, he grew up fluent in both English and Spanish.
 He also inherited her hot Latin temper although he did not resort to Spanish to make his anger known.
 Caleb also saw much of himself in his younger son's quick-temper and tendencies to impetuous action.
 Jess often wound up on the wrong end of his father's hand, belt, or missing supper due to being sent to his room.

 The only school in the region was run by a small group of Jesuits.
 It was located just north of Fort Kalispell.
 In 1845, it became the St. Francis School, part of the St. Francis Catholic Church, and was relocated within the confines of the Fort Kalispell settlement.
 As a devout Catholic, Isadora insisted that both Chance and Jess be educated at the school and that they attend mass.
 Due to the distance to the fort, children from the outlying ranches boarded at the school during the week, returning home on the weekends.
-Before starting his formal education, Jess had been taught to read, write, and do basic sums by his mother and the ranch foreman's wife, Maggie Forest.
+Before starting his formal education, Jess had been taught to read, write, and do basic sums by his mother and the ranch foreman's wife, Kate Hale.
 Trouble started soon after Jess's arrival at the St. Francis School.
 Unlike Chance, who was held up as a sterling example of what a young man and student should be, Jess was the school's example of what one should not be.
 Whenever an opportunity presented itself, Jess escaped.
-His wandering spirit often found him wandering in Blackfeet territory, often being dragged back to the ranch by members of his grandmother's family.
+His wandering spirit often found him roaming in Blackfeet territory and being dragged back to the ranch by members of his grandmother's family.

 The bright spot in Jess's life during his years at school was meeting the daughter of Scott Cory.
 Hannah and Jess became friends when they both attempted to steal the same horse and escape the confines of the fort at age nine.
 Sheriff Cory, who would later become the town marshal when the fort was converted to military use and the town was established, found them and dragged them back to the school.
 He also sent a letter to Caleb Harper regarding the incident which ensured that Jess wouldn't sit down for dinner for a day or two.